suggestio/suggestio/README.md

 geolocation regions, nodes graph, etc. Content placements can be monetized using build-in billing system.

 Server, client and shared code written on Scala.
-Client-side UI developed using [scalajs-react](https://github.com/japgolly/scalajs-react/) and translated into JavaScript using [Scala.js](https://www.scala-js.org/) compiler.
+Client-side UI developed using [scalajs-react](https://github.com/japgolly/scalajs-react/) over [React.js](https://reactjs.org/), and translated into JavaScript using [Scala.js](https://www.scala-js.org/) compiler.
 Server-side code based on [Play! framework](https://playframework.com/).

 Some small parts contains non-scala code due to historical reasons.

 ## Goals
+- More content placement dimensions.
+  Current usual Internet structured into sites, and pages mapped to URLs.
+  Content may be also transparently attached to geographical regions, radio-beacon signals, NFC-tags, geo/node-tags, etc.
+  Abstract out from virtual and physical dimensions.
 - Create a simple representation into the internet for end-users.
   Currently, sites+domains+certificates+programmers+html+designers+etc+etc have
-  high and raising cost for small/middle business.
+  too high cost for small business.
-- More content dimensions.
-  Current usual Internet structured into sites, and pages mapped into URLs.
-  Content may be also transparently attached to radio-beacon signals (Wi-Fi, bluetooth, etc), geographical regions, NFC-tags, etc.
-  Abstract out from virtual and physical dimensions.
 - Extended navigation dimensions: usual site page-to-page navigation may be extended via extending current content view with new content.
 - Page can contain apps, app can show pages.
 Single-page view can become app.
 Abstract over browsers and apps.
 - Many screens -- one content.
 Abstract over mobiles, tables and PCs screens.
-Be responsible.
+[Be responsible](doc/tech/showcase/showcase.md#responsive).
 - Become distributed.
 Current implementation designed with horizontal cluster scaling in mind.
   In future become more federated/distributed using blockchains/git/activitypub/etc as underlying storage.